-Emissions of CH4 from Industrial Waste Water Handling is calculated from amount of total organic product (expressed as COD - chemical oxygen demand) and total nitrogen in waste water, generated in certain branches of industry (mostly food-processing industry).
+$CH_4$ emissions from Industrial Wastewater Handling is calculated from amount of total organic product (expressed as COD - chemical oxygen demand) and total nitrogen in waste water, generated in certain branches of industry (mostly food-processing industry).

-The 2006 IPCC Guidelines general equation from chapter 6.2.3 "Industrial Wastewater" was used for calculation of CH4 emission from Industrial Wastewater Handling sector.
+The 2006 IPCC Guidelines general equation from chapter 6.2.3 "Industrial Wastewater" were used to calculate of CH4 emissions from Industrial Wastewater Handling sector.